 Read Hotel Reviews – Although reading hotel reviews do not always give a current and accurate description of what you can expect upon arrival, checking several review sites does offer a unique insight.
 When scanning hotel reviews, keep an eye out for topics regarding bed bugs and other pests.
 While some reviews are based on truth, it's important to remember with an open review platform, anyone can say anything, which includes lying about the quality of a hotel.

 Inquire About Hotel Prevention Plans – Before booking with a hotel, ask to speak with the on-duty manager regarding the hotel bed bug prevention policies.
-Does the hotel utilize multiple methods of treating for bed bugs?
+Does the hotel utilize multiple methods of treating bed bugs?
 Are natural and insecticide methods incorporated?
 When was the last time bed bugs were reported?
 Make sure to write all this information down or have the hotel email you with the information.
 Not only does this provide you with peace of mind, but should you experience a bed bug infestation during your stay, you can utilize this information to ensure a full refund.

 Let us at Bed Bug Store assist you.
 All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 15 years.
+We have been relieving customers and businesses of their bed bugs since 2003.
 Our products are also 100% all-natural, chemical and pesticide-free.
 The smell you notice when using our solution, is the fresh scent of peppermint.